michasa001/eth-cli/README.md

 # Description

-ether-cli is a tool for querying the blockchain data and sending transcations right from your command line
+ether-cli is a tool for querying blockchain data and sending transactions right from your command line

 # Get Started